Passport to English Logo

 You had better not put hot water on a burn.
 (There is no contraction.)

-The purpose of this exercise is to practice with the vocabulary in English, not to recommend medical treatments.
-To learn about first aid treatments visit www.redcross.org.
+The purpose of this exercise is to practice English grammar, not to recommend medical treatments.
+To learn about first aid treatments, visit www.redcross.org.

 example